….. Rajesh Deshpande (based upon my personal visit in February 2011)

 Places to see

-Diveagar is flanked by the infamous Shekhadi village (known for the landing of RDX that was used in the 1993 Mumbai serial bomb blasts) to the south, from the coastal highway passing through the hillock above the village, one can see stunning views of the ocean, a little ahead down south is the unknown, unspoilt, secret beach at village Walavti.
+Diveagar is flanked by the infamous Shekhadi village (known for the landing of RDX that was used in the 1993 Mumbai serial bomb blasts) to the south, from the coastal highway passing through the hillock above the village, offering stunning views of the ocean, a little ahead down south is the unknown, unspoilt, secret beach at village Walavti.
 The beach has white sands and blue water.
 The coastal highway runs parallel to this beach offering spectacular views of the ocean.
 15 Kms North of Diveagar is the fishing village of Dighi and port.
-One can shop for fresh fish at Dighi port, sundried fish of Dighi is also very popular.
+It is known for fresh fish and sundried fish.

 Marathi is the local language with English and Hindi understood and spoken by locals.